gitagogaming/TouchPortal-Windows-MediaMixer/README.md

 # Functionality

-## Action
+## Actions
 ![Action List](images/actions.png)

-- Mute/Unmute process volume
-    - This allows you to Toggle/Mute/Unmute any program you pick.
-- Adjust App Volume
-    - It allows you to Increase/Decrease/Set/Mute any application Volume
 - Audio Output/Input Device Switcher
     - This allows you to change global default or communication audio device.
 - Audio Output/Input Device Toggle
     - This allows you to toggle the default global audio or communication device between two choices.
 - Set Device Volume
+    - This allows your Input & Output devices volume.
+- Set Device Mute
+    - This allows your Input & Output devices mute.
+- Mute/Unmute process volume
-    - This allows you to set Micrphone or Speaker volume.
+    - This allows you to Toggle/Mute/Unmute any program you pick.
+- Adjust App Volume
+    - It allows you to Increase/Decrease/Set any application Volume
 - Individual App Audio Device switcher
-    - allows you to change app's volume source to a different audio device.
+    - This allows you to change app's volume source to a different audio device.

-## State
+## States
 ![State list](images/states.png)
 ![Audio state](images/AudioDevice.png)

+- is appname.exe Active
+    - This gives `True` or `False` It will show `True` if application is playing sound
 - appname.exe Mute state
    - This gives `Muted` or `Un-muted` depends on application
-- is appname.exe Active
-    - This gives `True` or `False` It will show `True` if application is playing sound
 - appname.exe Volume
-    - This shows this application's volume
+    - This gives the applications volume `0-100`

 - Audio Device: Default Output Device
-    - This shows your current Default output device
+    - Displays current Default output device
 - Audio Device: Default Output Communication Device
-    - This shows your current Default output communication device
+    - Displays current Default output communication device
 - Audio Device: Default Input Device
     - This shows your default input device
 - Audio Device: Default Input Communication Device
     - This shows your default input communication device
-- Volume Mixer: Current Focused App
-    - This gives you current focused app's name, volume & mute states

 - Volume Mixer: Get Current Master Volume
-    - shows current master output volume via states ranging 0-100
+    - Displays current master output volume via states ranging from `0-100`
 - Volume Mixer: Get Current Master Input Volume
-    - shows current master input volume via states ranging 0-100
+    - Displays current master input volume via states ranging from `0-100`
+- Volume Mixer: Current Focused App
+    - This gives you current focused app's name
 - Volume Mixer: Focused App Volume
-    - shows current focused app volume as a state.
+    - Displays current focused app volume as a state ranging from `0-100`
 - Volume Mixer: Focused App Mute
-    - shows current focused app Mute as a state.
+    - Displays current focused app Mute as a state, `Muted` or `Un-muted`

-### Slider
+### Sliders

 This plugin also includes slider functionality. to use this feature simply change button type to `Slider` then you will have

 - Volume Mixer: APP Volume slider
     - when button type is slider, you have ability to change selected app volume using slider also includes Current app (controls volume on whatever is on focus) and control master volume too!